 Interested in Applying?

 I made over $1000 in referral bonuses during my first few months with GoGokid.
 These referral bonuses are a perk that you will also be able to take advantage of once you become a teacher… But I must admit, making so much money off them was a fluke!
 At the time, GoGokid was offering $300 to all new hires.
-I posted about the $300 incentive, and attached my link, in a few travel groups on Facebook and people flocked to my page.
+I posted about the $300 incentive, and attached my link, in a few teacher travel groups on Facebook and people flocked to apply.
 It was a classic case of posting the right thing, in the right place, at the right time.

 Now, I only drop my links when talking to be people about teaching online (like this).
 Any other amount of hustling people to apply makes me feel like a used car salesman and I’m not about that life.